Opening

 Better thermal capacity

-The great strength of mittens is their thermal capacity.
-In fact, their design, which groups the fingers together, reduces the surface area exposed to the cold.
-As a result, heat loss is reduced, especially in strong winds or extreme temperatures.
+The greatest strength of mittens is their ability to retain heat.
+Their design, which keeps the fingers together, reduces the surface area exposed to the cold.
+As a result, heat loss is minimized, especially in strong winds or extreme temperatures.

 Mittens